Call for nominations 2026-2029

 Financial Reporting Standards Committee

 This call for nominations is the first stage in the selection process.
 At this stage, both self-nominations and nominations of others by current EAA members are welcome.
-Please send your nominations via email to Baha Diyarov (baha.diyarov@eiasm.be) by 15 January 2025.
+Please send your nominations via email to Baha Diyarov (baha.diyarov@eiasm.be) by 15 January 2026.
 Nominations should include a current curriculum vitae and a brief memo describing relevant qualifications.
 All submitted applications will be reviewed by the EAA Management Committee.
-Eligible candidates will have the opportunity of laying out their plans for the FRSC mandate, which will be considered by the Management Committee in the selection process.
-The selected candidate will be informed in due time after the EAA Management Committee reaches a decision and will assume the role of members with an appointment term of three years, renewable once.
+The selected candidate will be informed in due time after the EAA Management Committee reaches a decision and will assume the role of chairmanship from 29 May 2026 with an appointment term of three years, renewable once.

-The EAA is inviting new candidates for the role of AU, AM, HI, IC, PSNP, FR and MA/IS members of the SSC, responsible for the papers in Auditing, Financial Reporting, Accounting History, Interpretive/Critical, Accounting and Information Systems, Management Accounting, Public Sector Accounting & Not-For-Profit Accounting and Analytical Modelling.
-The new members will serve for a 3-year period (2025-2028) shortly after the EAA Annual Congress 2025 (with the possibility to renew for a second three-year term).
+The EAA is inviting new candidates for the role of FA (Financial Analysis) member of the SSC, responsible for the papers in Financial Analysis.
+The new member will serve for a 3-year period (2026-2029) shortly after the EAA Annual Congress 2026 (with the possibility to renew for a second three-year term).

 Applications should include: